AzlinRusnan/MovieLens_Data_Analysis_with_MongoDB_and_Cassandra/README.md

     spark.stop()
 ```
 >![4](images/5.png)
+>
+> **Insights:**
+>
+>- The analysis of users who are scientists aged between 30 and 40 reveals a specific professional demographic's engagement with the platform.
+This group includes both men and women who actively rate movies.
+>- Understanding the viewing habits of scientists aged 30-40 helps in tailoring content recommendations for a demographic that may have specific tastes and intellectual interests.
+This group likely appreciates scientifically accurate and intellectually stimulating content.

 ## Conclusion 📊
-This analysis demonstrates the power of integrating Apache Spark with MongoDB and Cassandra to handle and analyze large datasets.
+This project used Apache Spark with MongoDB and Cassandra to analyze the MovieLens 100k dataset.
+The analysis revealed various insights: average movie ratings, top-rated movies in different genres, genre preferences of highly engaged users, active participation by users under 20, and specific preferences of scientists aged 30-40.
+These findings can help improve content creation, marketing strategies, and user engagement.
+Future work will focus on deeper analysis, performance optimization, and using larger datasets to gain a more complete understanding of movie and user preferences.
 The results offer valuable insights into movie ratings and user preferences, showcasing the potential for further exploration and more complex queries.

 # <div align="center">Enjoy 👍</div>